awhdesmond/nem12/README.md

 Options:
   -f, --file TEXT                path to NEM12 file.
-  --log-level TEXT               log level --num-executors INTEGER        number of executors -o, --output-format [csv|sql]  either output to csv or sql with `INSERT`
+  --log-level TEXT               log level --num-executors INTEGER        number of executors, by default is number of CPU cores -o, --output-format [csv|sql]  either output to csv or sql with `INSERT`
                                  statements
   --help                         Show this message and exit.